LegendTejas/LegendTejas/README.md

 ---

 ### 🚀 What I'm Up To

-- 🔐 Building secure and smart applications using Python, AI, and databases
+- 🔐 Implementing secure ETL pipelines with encryption, data integrity checks, and optimized storage
-- 📊 Working on encryption, data engineering, and algorithm optimization projects
+- 🧩 Developing production-ready APIs with FastAPI, Flask, and modern database systems
-- ☁️ Learning more about backend systems, AI frameworks, and cloud infrastructure
+- ⚙️ Learning advanced backend patterns, system design, and high-performance architectures

 ---